-Watch, stand fast in the faith, be brave, be strong.
-Let all that you do be done with love.
+Keep alert, stand firm in your faith, be courageous, be strong.
+Let all that you do be done in love.
 1 Cor 16:13-14

 This Sunday we are finishing out our series on 1 Corinthians (and it’s also a rogation Sunday - another day filled with opportunities to wonder at creation!).
 It’s been quite a journey from chapter 1 way back in January, through those dark winter zoom days, now into the delights of Spring under the canopies.
 I wonder what you’ve learned?
 Loved or hated?
 Or been challenged by as we’ve navigated Paul’s arguments - working with him as he chipped away at the ways that division was creeping into the church in Corinth.
 I’ve thoroughly enjoyed the chance to re-read Paul - delighting in digging into the ways that he both describes and challenges culture: always circling back to the reminders that we must make our life choices from a position of love.
 (And - if you are still a little dubious about Paul because of the ways you may have heard him interpreted in the past, you may want to try Richard Hays’ commentary, or Cynthia Westfall’s book; I am so grateful for thoughtful scholars who are determined to help us understand more clearly.)